TolikPylypchuk/SharpHook/README.md

 ## Building from Source

 In order to build this library, you'll first need to get libuiohook binaries.
-You you can get a [nightly build from this repository](https://github.com/TolikPylypchuk/SharpHook/actions/workflows/build.yml), you can extract them from the SharpHook package, or you can build them yourself as instructed in the [libuiohook fork](https://github.com/TolikPylypchuk/libuiohook) that SharpHook uses – you should most probably use the
+You can get a [nightly build from this repository](https://github.com/TolikPylypchuk/SharpHook/actions/workflows/build.yml), you can extract them from the SharpHook package, or you can build them yourself as instructed in the [libuiohook fork](https://github.com/TolikPylypchuk/libuiohook) that SharpHook uses – you should most probably use the